DIADesignGuild/game-studio/P02/Game Design Document - P02.md

 ### Level 5:
 - Design goal: Combine everything the players' learned
 - Game goal: Write a 10-episode radio serial for a trending themed podcast.
 - Brief: Wow that album blasted its way to the top of the charts!
 The record company's saying the band's ingenuity did it, but we all know who the real champs are (us, of course).
 This assignment's a little weird, though.
 Don't ask me why, but for some reason the Firm Head's Secretary wants to supervise you.
 She's capable and knows her way around content thanks to the Head's love for it.
 Make 10 episodes worth of content at 4 lines per episode...
 And who knows, maybe she'll bump you up in the ranks if you succeed.
+Why the sudden promotion?
+N-no reason!
+It's not like we're slipping into bankruptcy or anything like that- HAHA who told you that nonsense?
 - Liason: The Secretary
 - Time limit: 2 min real time or 1/2 in-game work session
 - Line-word limit: Up to 8 words/line, 320 words total